coyotebringsfire/git-stats/README.md

 $ npm install xuexi
 ```

+## Events

+` ready ` emitted when the brain has been trained and is ready to answer questions
+` error(err) ` emitted when an error happens during training.

+  - Parameters
+    - ` err ` is an instance of Error that describes the error

 ## Usage
 the basic usage: this uses the results of noderank-nightly and emits a 'ready' event when it's ready to answer questions'
 ```javascript